Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/2. Web API now calls Microsoft Graph/README.md

 #### Configure the TodoListService C# project

 1. Open the solution in Visual Studio.
-1. In the *TodoListService* project, open the `appsettings.json` file.
+1. In the *TodoListService-v2* project, open the `appsettings.json` file.
 1. Find the `ClientId` property and replace the value with the Application ID (Client ID) property of the *TodoListService-v2* application, that you registered earlier.
 1. Find the `ClientSecret` property and replace the existing value with the key you saved during the creation of the `TodoListService-v2` app, in the Azure portal.
 1. [Optional] if you want to limit sign-in to users in your organization, also update the following properties: